Communities

 • The point of an overview is that the answerer must make an effort to address more than one tradition, or attempt to demonstrate that there are no other views.
 Most of the time overview answers are less contentious and more academic.
 But they're harder to write, so such questions sometimes languish without answers for longer.

-#1: Initial revision by user avatar Nathaniel‭ · 2020-11-16T14:10:59Z (over 3 years ago)
+#1: Initial revision by user avatar Nathaniel‭ · 2020-11-16T14:10:59Z (about 4 years ago)

 Ultimately this and many other questions come down to who you define as "Christians".
 Yes, there are certainly things that 99% of Christian groups believe.
 But the 1% exist, so what should be done about them?